 Here are the key ingredients that make up this delicious oven baked oatmeal with apples:

-• raisins – You can substitute with cranberries or any other dried fruit.
+- Raisins: You can substitute with cranberries or any other dried fruit.
 You can also omit it if you don’t care for it.
-I love my apple oatmeal bake with raisins in it because it adds moisture and sweetness to it.
+I love my apple oatmeal bake with raisins in it because it adds moisture and sweetness.

-• rolled oat – also known as old fashion oats, it is the most common type of oats used in most recipes out there.
+- Rolled oats: also known as old-fashion oats, it is the most common type of oats used in most recipes out there.
 Quick oats can also be used.

-• ground cinnamon – This is a key ingredient that brings out all those delicious Fall flavors.
+- Ground cinnamon: This is a key ingredient that brings out all those delicious Fall flavors.
+You can also use apple pie spice instead of cinnamon, or add ground nutmeg and/or ground cloves.

-• milk – any kind of milk can be used, even non-dairy milk.
+- Milk: any kind of milk can be used, whether dairy or non-dairy (almond milk, oatmilk).

-• brown sugar – this gives our baked oatmeal a nice rich flavor along a little sweetness…you won’t even need maple syrup for your final product!
+- Brown sugar: this gives our baked oatmeal a nice rich flavor along with a little sweetness … you won’t even need maple syrup for your final product!

 How to Make Baked Apple Oatmeal

-Baked Apple Oatmeal is an easy and quick recipe ready under 10 minutes of prep and 40 minutes in the oven.
+Baked Apple Oatmeal is an easy and quick recipe, ready with under 10 minutes of prep and 40 minutes in the oven.

 Start by greasing a 9′ x 9′ (or similar size) baking dish.
 We want to do this so that you’ll be able to remove the baked apple oatmeal easily from your baking dish when it is ready.

-Next, bring together wet ingredients (melted butter, milk, egg and vanilla) in a medium mixing bowl.
+Next, bring together wet ingredients (melted butter, milk, egg and vanilla) in a large bowl.
 Whisk until a slightly fluffy.

 Add dry ingredients (oats, baking powder, cinnamon, brown sugar, and salt) into the mixture.